Dubuque Regional Airport

 Dubuque Regional Airport (IATA: DBQ, ICAO: KDBQ, FAA LID: DBQ) is a regional airport located eight miles south of Dubuque, in Dubuque County, Iowa.
 On U.S. Highway 61, the airport is owned by the city of Dubuque and is operated as a department of the city government.
 The city council appoints people for four-year terms to the Airport Commission board, which oversees the airport.
-For day-to-day operations, the Commission hires an airport manager.
-DBQ is used for general aviation and sees one airline.
+For day-to-day operations, the commission hires an airport manager.
+The airport is used for general aviation and sees one airline.
 A charter service is run by Sun Country Airlines.
 The airport offers maintenance and refueling services, including service for jets.

 The National Plan of Integrated Airport Systems for 2017–2021 categorized it as a primary commercial service facility.
-Federal Aviation Administration records say the airport had 42,870 passenger boardings (enplanements) in calendar year 2008, 39,359 in 2009 and 33,861 in 2010.
+Federal Aviation Administration records say the airport had 42,870 passenger boardings (enplanements) in calendar year 2008, 39,359 in 2009, and 33,861 in 2010.

 History

+An airport on Chaplain Schmitt Island was constructed in 1934, but was abandoned due to flooding.

 The first airline flights at Dubuque were Mid-Continent DC-3s in 1950.
 In 1955 successor Braniff was replaced by Ozark, which pulled out its DC9s and FH227s in 1981.

 Northwest Airlines announced on February 7, 2008, that its regional partner Mesaba Airlines (Northwest Airlink) would return to Dubuque with twice daily Saab 340s to Minneapolis-Saint Paul International Airport.
 These flights began on June 20, 2008.
 On July 2, 2009, the merged Delta/Northwest Airlines announced it would end service to Dubuque, leaving DBQ with one airline.

 The 2013 Federal sequester would have resulted in the closure of the airport's control tower, but the Federal Aviation Administration ultimately reversed its decision.

 As late as early 2020, American Eagle ERJ-145s flew to O'Hare International Airport in Chicago three times a day, yet reduced their schedule to one daily flight due to the COVID-19 pandemic.
-As of September 6, 2022 American Eagle ended its last daily flight to the airport.
+On September 6, 2022, American Eagle ended its last daily flight to the airport.

-On November 3, 2022, Avelo Airlines and the Dubuque Regional Airport announced airline service to Orlando, Florida using Boeing 737-800 aircraft.